flybywiresim/docs/docs/fbw-a32nx/feature-guides/fixinfo.md

 ### 4) Additional Fix Info Pages

-You can define up to 4 different fixes by selecting the lateral skew navigation button to go to the next page.
+You can define up to 4 different fixes by selecting the horizontal skew navigation button to go to the next page.

 ![Go to previous or next page](../assets/fixinfo/mcdu-fixinfo-pages.png "Go to previous or next page"){loading=lazy}